 Financial aid funds (with the exemption of Federal Work-Study or Work-Scholarship funds) are distributed to students by directly crediting their Accounts Receivable.
 Students wishing to use financial aid funds to pay tuition, fees, books, and supplies must sign a form with the Financial Aid Office authorizing the deduction of the cost from their awards.
 Any remaining funds will be paid directly to the student approximately four weeks following the last day to withdraw from classes with a tuition refund.
 Students are given written notification of the exact disbursement dates.
 Checks will be mailed to the student's address on file with the Registrar's Office.
-Federal Work Study and Work Scholarship funds are paid directly to the student on a monthly basis after Work-Study and Work Scholarship funds are paid directly to the student on a monthly basis after properly signed timesheets are submitted.
+Federal Work-Study and Work Scholarship funds are paid directly to the student on a monthly basis after properly signed timesheets are submitted.
 Timesheets must be submitted to the Financial Aid Office by the tenth day of each month.
 Checks are mailed to the student's home address on the last workday of the month.